microlinkhq/www/src/pages/docs/api/api-basics/cache.md

 The successive requests for the resource will consume the cached version of the resource, what is known as cache **HIT**.

 <MultiCodeEditor languages={{
-  Shell: `microlink-api https://www.reddit.com | grep -i "x-cache-status"`, 'Node.js': `const mql = require('@microlink/mql')
+  Shell: `curl -I -s -X GET https://api.microlink.io?url=https://www.reddit.com | grep -i "x-cache-status"`, 'Node.js': `const mql = require('@microlink/mql')

 module.exports = async () => {